mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/cicd-in-short/process.png"/>

-This steps are constantly repeated to maintain the software product or add new features or just bugfixing.
+These steps are constantly repeated to maintain the software product or add new features or just bug fixing.

+## How CICD Emerged

+The delivery process was manual consisting of execting following steps one after each other.

+- Developers writes software
+- Quality control team tests software
+- Operations deploy the software

+The most significant shortcomings of the traditional delivery process are
+- Slow delivery
+- Long feedback cycles
+- Producing faulty software
+- Process depends on human effort and error-prone
+- Complex and risky process

+## Main Idea

+The main idea is to automatize the QA and deployment processes.
+CI / CD practices recommend developers to post changes frequently in small chunks.
+QA processes automated and run to validate the code after every change is applied.
+If the checks pass, changes are integrated and artifacts are generated.
+These artifacts are rapidly deployed with automated processes for end-users to use.

 ## Continuous Integration